-My work disrupts the constant stream of images of women we are surrounded by in magazines, films and commercials that reiterate the connection between perfect female bodies and commodification.
-I want to contrast these assumptions with compositions I create to reframe the female body: imperfect, glamorous, located in a context of radical thought, disruptive intentions, where excess is not about consumption, but pleasure.
-I am imagining that the frivolity of entertainment need not be in the service of neoliberal individuality and that political agency need not be dry, earnest, contained.
+My artwork disrupts the constant stream of images of women we are surrounded by in advertising imagery, that reiterate the connection between perfect female bodies and commodification.
+I contrast these with compositions I create to reframe the female body: imperfect, glamorous, located in contexts of radical thought, disruptive intentions, where excess is not about consumption, but pleasure.
+I reimagine the frivolity of entertainment and ask if it can be ruptured away the service of neoliberal individuality, and that political agency need not be dry, earnest, contained.

 Alison J Carr is an artist and writer.
-She studied at the California Institute of the Arts, absorbing both the critical dialogue and the lure of facade of Hollywood.
-She worked with Leslie Dick, Natalie Bookchin, Ellen Birrell and Jo Ann Callis, developing her critical voice as well as her singing voice (taking singing lessons to help her with singing theory).
-Following her soujorn to LA, she returned to Sheffield to do a PhD at Sheffield Hallam University where she had earlier gained her undergraduate degree.
-Supervised by Feona Attwood at Jaspar Joseph-Lester, her thesis How Do I Look?
-Viewing, Embodiment, Showgirls & Art Practice challenged the repetition of objectification and gaze theory so that she could find her own words and ways of speaking her pleasure in watching fierce women perform.
+She studied at the California Institute of the Arts, absorbing both the critical dialogue and the lure of the Hollywood facade.
+She worked with Leslie Dick, Natalie Bookchin, Ellen Birrell and Jo Ann Callis, developing her critical voice as well as her singing voice (taking singing lessons so that she could sing ‘Visual Pleasure and Narrative Cinema’ by Laura Mulvey).
+Following her soujorn to LA, she returned to Sheffield to do a PhD at Sheffield Hallam University where she had gained her undergraduate degree.
+Her book, Viewing Pleasure and Being A Showgirl: How Do I Look? published by Routledge in 2018.

 Alison has been a Terra Summer Residency fellow in Giverny, France and LoBe Gallery resident in Berlin.
 She was awarded an Arts Council England ‘Grants for the Arts’ award in 2017.
 In 2018 she became a Freelands Art Programme recipient through Site Gallery Sheffield, and a-n mentoring scheme recipient working with the curator, Lucy Day.